Chaste/Chaste.github.io/site/content/docs/dev-guides/building-executable-apps.md

 ```

+The `Chaste` app is the "cardiac executable", see [Cardiac Executable Tutorials](../../user-tutorials/cardiac-executable/) for how to use it.
-and if your app is in a project, you should see something similar to:
+If you have made a new app within a [user project](../../user-guides/user-projects/), you should see something similar to:

 ```
 ...